 Establishing an Office

-The Gambia Investment and Export Proportion (GIEPA) assists foreign investors to establish businesses in The Gambia.
+The Gambia Investment and Export Promotion Agency (GIEPA) assists foreign investors to establish businesses in The Gambia.
 According to the 2019 Doing Business report, it takes 7 procedures to register a business in The Gambia.
 These procedures include registering a unique company name, obtaining a tax identification number, registering employees with the Social Security and Housing Finance Corporation, registering with the Commercial Registry, obtaining an operational license, and designing a company seal.
-While this can be done by anyone in theory, a local attorney who is familiar with the system can facilitate the process.
-The local incorporation fee for businesses is GMD 10,000 ($200).
+While this process can be done independently, a local attorney familiar with the system can facilitate the process.
+The local incorporation fee for businesses is GMD 10,000 (USD 200).
 Other procedures might also impose additional, albeit less costly fees.
 In 2010, a Single Window Business Registration Desk was established at the GIEPA offices, which has reduced the time it takes to register a business.

 Establishing an office in The Gambia is not difficult.
-Real estate prices are generally low, relative to average domestic income levels.
 Several modern commercial centers are under construction, which should add to the supply of office buildings and further reduction of rental costs.

-A 160 hectare Business Park is under construction at the International Airport City Free Zone, and will be a significant boost for businesses seeking office space in The Gambia.
+Franchise arrangements are rare in The Gambia.
 The Gambia is a small country with a small consumer base, which limits opportunities for U.S. franchises.
-Several Gambian businesses have expressed interest in U.S. franchises, and have participated in franchising trade conventions in the U.S. While they may not be present, U.S. brand names are well-known and have a high reputation for quality.
+Several Gambian businesses have expressed interest in U.S. franchises, and have participated in franchising trade conventions in the U.S. While they may not be present in the market, U.S. brand names are well-known and have a high reputation for quality.
 The potential for franchising remains largely unexplored in The Gambia.
 The popularity of U.S. brands suggests that those brands have the potential to succeed in the Gambian market.

-The Gambia is served by major package delivery companies such as (DHL, UPS, and FedEx) dominate express delivery in The Gambia.
+International companies such as (DHL, UPS, and FedEx) dominate express delivery in The Gambia.
 However, domestically, express delivery options are limited.
 Each of the major international companies usually have a single office or agent where packages can be picked up or delivered.
 The delivery of packages by The Gambia Post Office has improved over the years with offices across the country.
 However, local postal service is not recommended for commercial use.

 The U.S. Embassy in Banjul offers assistance to U.S. companies seeking information on a range of economic and commercial issues.
 The Political and Economic section strongly advises U.S. companies to conduct due diligence on all potential new business partners in The Gambia.
 This can be supplemented with information from the Gambia Chamber of Commerce and Industry (GCCI) and the Gambia Import and Export Promotion Agency (GIEPA).
 Commercial information brokers are not accessible in The Gambia; for instance, there are no private credit bureaus.
 Though the Central Bank of The Gambia runs a credit reference system, it is mainly used for banking supervision rather than serving as an information sharing system among private parties.